top of page

 Overview

-Digital Health Solutions partnered with a leading developer of Class III neuromodulation systems to enhance the security, interoperability, and regulatory readiness of their next-generation implantable platform.
+Digital Health Solutions partnered with a leading developer of Class III neuromodulation systems to enhance the security and regulatory readiness of their next-generation implantable platform.
 Our role spanned the entire development lifecycle—from requirements engineering to embedded software, secure communication architecture, testing, and compliance documentation.
 By aligning with Class III standards and cybersecurity best practices, we enabled a smooth pathway toward FDA approval.

 Project Highlights